 Complications that are specific to the removal of an anterior process of the calcaneus fracture include:

 - Injury to the sural nerve – The sural nerve runs on the outside of the foot and can lead to numbness or a persistent burning sensation in this area.

 - Arthritis of the calcaneal cuboid joint – Arthritis affecting the calcaneocuboid joint can occur, although this is unusual.

-- Persistence of symptoms – The injured area may be persistently loaded, resulting and ongoing pain.
+- Persistence of symptoms – The injured area may have ongoing pain.